 Now you can either choose to pin manually or use an app for this.
 If you’re still a newbie, it’ll be better to use an app.
 Why?
 Because you will be hella busy making good contents and don’t really have time to do manual pinning.

-The apps that I used are Tailwind and Boardbooster.
-While Boardbooster takes care the autopilot pinning, Tailwind will give provide me information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
+The app that I use is Tailwind.
+Tailwind provides me with information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
 This is the strategy that I used to drive traffic to my blog and you can apply this also to help you grow your traffic.

-After you already get used to making a good content then you can do manual pinning and an app.
+After you already get used to making good content then you can do manual pinning and an app.
 This will be the perfect combination to drive more traffic to your blog.
-Check out Tailwind to get FREE 100 pins to schedule and joined 5 Tribes and Boardbooster to get FREE 100 pins to schedule in the first sign up.
-I say try the FREE trial first and see which one is good for you!
+Check out Tailwind to get FREE 100 pins to schedule and joined 5 Tribes.
+I say try the FREE trial first and see if it is good for you or not.

 What I learned so far after 3 months of blogging now…